CMPG/originsEarlyFarmers/README.md

 # originsEarlyFarmers

 ## *Description*
-Code and input files from "The genomic origins of the world’s first farmers" publication (Marchi et al. 2022).
+Code and input files from "The genomic origins of the world’s first farmers" publication (Marchi et al., Cell, 2022).

 ## *Content*